Kyun-J/FlexHybridApp-Android/README.md

 #### `FlexJSAction()`
 > *This constructor needs attention*
 Create by registering GlobalFlexWebView in FlexJSAction.
-If there is no Globally registered FlexWebView, an Execption occurs.
+If there is no Globally registered FlexWebView, an Exception occurs.

 #### `FlexJSAction(webView: FlexWebView)`
 > Create FlexJSAction.